sigvt/masterchat/packages/core/extra/credential-fetcher/README.md

 # credential-fetcher

+A tiny electron app for obtaining necessary credentials from YouTube.

 ## Usage

 ```
 electron .
 ```

-After the successful login, a base64-encoded credential token will be printed on the console.
+After a successful login, the base64-encoded credential token will be appeared on the terminal.